jjohnson1994/SmRT/README.md

+# SMRT

+A small library from building reactive templates from functions and objects.

 ### State with Getters and Setters

 SMRT uses getters and setters to track state updated, and update the DOM when needed.